Lehn House: 20th century

+The property was acquired by master mason Johan Jacob Bruun in 1893.
+Bruun was born in Viborg in 1851.
+His wife Ella (1859-) was from Korsør.
+They had four daughters, Gudrun, Britha, Ella and Alice.
+Bruun resided in the building until 1917.

 In 1983, the Danish Authors' Society rented the ground floor of the main wing.
 In 1993, they acquired their premises as well as part of the basement.

 Architecture

 The original Baroque-style house was only two storeys high but it was extended to three storeys and adapted in the Late Neoclassical style in 1857-58.
 The half-timbered side wing was originally only one storey high but later extended with an extra floor.

-The Danish Authors' Society's premises in the ground floor are decorated with murals from 1705 by Hendrik Krock featuring subjects from the Old Testament and mythology.
+The Danish Authors' Society's premises on the ground floor are decorated with murals from 1705 by Hendrik Krock featuring subjects from the Old Testament and mythology.
 The stucco ceilings also date from this time.

 In the courtyard to the rear of the building is a small pavilion known as Tordenskjold's Pavilion.
 It dates from 1763.